How to switch from Orange & take your mobile number to giffgaff

 Once you have done that, ensure you have the following information ready:

-- Your original mobile number you want to keep.
+- Your original mobile phone number you want to keep.

-- The Port Authorization Code (PAC) from your previous Orange network.
+- The Porting Authorisation Code (PAC) from your previous Orange network.

 - The temporary mobile number from your new giffgaff sim card.